tamus-cyber/tamus-control-standards/.github/ISSUE_TEMPLATE/control-catalog-future-content-request.md

 ---
-name: Control catalog future content request
+name: Control standards catalog content request
 about: Suggest an addition or change to the control standards catalog
 title: ''
 labels: ''